Updated daily

 Many people use a 'bills' account separate from a 'spending' account to make budgeting easier, and some keep a third account at a brick-and-mortar bank for cash deposits.
 It's optional, but multiple accounts are free at most online banks so the only cost is the time to set them up.

-How do I avoid overdraft and hidden checking fees?+
+How do I avoid overdraft and hidden checking fees in 2026?+

-Choose a bank that has eliminated overdraft fees entirely (Capital One, Ally, Chime, Discover, and several others now do this), opt out of overdraft coverage on legacy accounts, and turn on low-balance alerts.
-Also avoid out-of-network ATMs unless your bank reimburses fees.
+Choose a bank that has eliminated overdraft fees entirely — Capital One, Ally, Chime, Discover, Citi, and Alliant now do this.
+Opt out of overdraft coverage on legacy accounts, turn on low-balance alerts, and avoid out-of-network ATMs unless your bank reimburses fees (SoFi, Charles Schwab, and Fidelity CMA all reimburse unlimited ATM fees worldwide).